andrewcooke/choochoo/docs/impulse.md

 shows, or how it can or should be used.

 Second, I want to showcase Choochoo - a *hackable* training diary.
-Choochoo is written for people interested in sport *and* the computing / maths / science involved.
+Choochoo is written for people at the intersection between sport and computing / maths / science.
 People who want to experiment, get their hands dirty, and build their own, personal, customized approach.

 So I'm going to show how Choochoo implements the FF-Model.
 How the calculations are made, what they mean, and how they might be tweaked.
 I'll end with some questions that people might want to explore - questions that I hope to explore using this software.

+### The Theory

+#### Overview